-Discuss the On Your Own assignment in class.
+Discuss the homework in class.

 - 1. He was greatly distressed and upset.

 - 2. God is probably going to use Esther in some way.

 - 3. She was afraid for her life.

 If anyone approached the king without being summoned, the king could have that person put to death.